antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

 >version control, creating a copy of your project so you have a clean state to
 >go back to if necessary.

-Before porting the application to .NET Core 3, I need to do some preparation first.
+Before porting the application to .NET Core 3.0, I need to do some preparation first.

 ## Preparing to port

-1. **Install [.NET Core 3][core-installation]** and Update Visual Studio to 2019 Preview version (Visual Studio 2017 will only support up to .NET Core 2.2).
+1. **Install [.NET Core 3][core-installation]** and Visual Studio 2019 Preview version (Visual Studio 2017 only supports up to .NET Core 2.2).

 1. **Start from a working solution**.
 Ensure the solution opens, builds, and runs without any issues.

 1. **Update NuGet packages**.
-It is always a good practice to use the latest versions of NuGet packages before any migration.
+It's always a good practice to use the latest versions of NuGet packages before any migration.
 If your application is referencing any NuGet packages, update them to the latest version.
 Ensure your application builds successfully.
 In case of any NuGet errors, downgrade the version and find the latest one that doesn't break your code.

-1. **Run [.NET Portability Analyzer][api-port]** to determine if there are any APIs your application depends on that are missing from .NET Core.
-In case there are, you need to refactor your code to avoid dependencies on not supported in .NET Core APIs.
+1. **Run the [.NET Portability Analyzer][api-port]** to determine if there are any APIs your application depends on that are missing from .NET Core.
+If there are, you need to refactor your code to avoid dependencies on APIs, not supported in .NET Core.
 Sometimes it's possible to find an alternative API that provides the needed functionality.

 1. **Replace `packages.config` with `PackageReference`**.
-If your project uses NuGet packages, you will need to add the same NuGet packages to the new .NET Core project. .NET Core projects support only `PackageReference` for adding NuGet packages.
-To move your NuGet references from `packages.config` to your project file, right-click on `packages.config` -> **Migrate packages.config to PackageReference...**.
+If your project uses NuGet packages, you need to add the same NuGet packages to the new .NET Core project. .NET Core projects support only `PackageReference` for adding NuGet packages.
+To move your NuGet references from `packages.config` to your project file, in the solution explorer right-click on `packages.config` -> **Migrate packages.config to PackageReference...**.

-   You can learn more about this migration in our [docs][pkg-config].
+   You can learn more about this migration in the [Migrate from packages.config to PackageReference][pkg-config] article.

 ## Porting main project